maxfilter/gravipy/README.md

 ## Getting started

-This repository uses conda for To create a new development environment with conda, run:
+This repository uses [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage python dependencies.
+To create a new development environment for this project with conda, run:

 ```sh
 conda env create -f environment.yaml